 OptionsHouse offers its customers Maxit Tax Calculator, which helps investors with tax liabilities, gains tracking, and Schedule D reports.

-This should ease the fears of anyone who is considering opening an account at the firm but have never heard about it.
+largest brokerage houses in the United States should ease the fears of anyone who is considering opening an account at the firm but have never

 In the most recent online stock broker survey, OptionsHouse got score of 5 (out of 5) in Mobile and Portfolio Analysis & Reports

 categories as well as some of the highest scores in Research Amenities, Usability, Customer Service & Education, and in Trading Technology categories.